 This is all bad news for a bowhunter.
 So, what do do?
 To trick an antelope is to trick its eyes.
 Do this, and you’ll have little trouble getting within range.

-Quite a few years ago, I had a mission to kill an antelope this way, but I only had a day of hunting.
+Quite a few years ago, I had a mission to kill an archery antelope, but I only had a day of hunting.
 I wasn’t going to be picky, but I was going to stalk every chance I could.
 Fifteen minutes before the sunset and countless stalks later, I found a formula that worked and sank an arrow into a pronghorn buck.
 It wasn’t easy, but it wasn’t that hard either.
 Doing as many stalks as I could, I learned fast that there were things that worked and things that didn’t.
 I carried that strategy into the years to come and found that spot-and-stalk archery antelope hunting quickly became one of my favorite hunts.

 Every season I try to figure out the best way to trick the eyes of an antelope.
 I made it a mission of sorts to stalk as many bucks as I could while trying stalks I normally wouldn’t.
 I wanted to really test what worked and didn’t.